syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Quick-Access-Toolbar.md

 {% highlight c# %}

 // Instance for the QATImageProvider
-QATImageProvider qatimageProvider = new QATImageProvider(this.ribbonControlAdv1);
+QATImageProvider qatImageProvider = new QATImageProvider(this.ribbonControlAdv1);

 {% endhighlight %}

 {% highlight vb %}

-Dim qatimageProvider As QATImageProvider = New QATImageProvider(Me.ribbonControlAdv1)
+Dim qatImageProvider As QATImageProvider = New QATImageProvider(Me.ribbonControlAdv1)

 {% endhighlight %}